 For those ready to get their hands dirty, consider a stay at the SAELAO project - a farm run by a local Vang Vieng resident where you can volunteer teaching English, doing garden work and helping with community projects.

-Start your night at the Irish Pub or Jaidee's bar, then head to the Moon Pub (on the other side of Vang Vieng's disused airplane runway) when all the bars start to close at 1 and 2 and party with the locals.
-Or check out the Jungle Project's weekly Jungle Party every Friday night just outside of town.
+You'll have a great night out at the Irish Pub, Sakura bar, or the Full Moon Bar.
+If you're around on a Friday check out the Jungle Project's weekly Jungle Party every Friday night just outside of town.
 Starting at 10pm and finishing around 3-4am this is one of the best places to get your house music fix.
 The jungle parties have grown from just a few people in someone's backyard in 2011 to a proper party event.

 Eating and Drinking